Home > Support > HOWTO List > MySQL replication

 log-bin

-Note that the server ids need to be unique for all the servers in your mysql replication cluster.
+Note that the server IDs need to be unique for all the servers in your mysql replication cluster.

 CHANGE MASTER TO MASTER_HOST='masterserverip'